Hormonal pills are possible. Rating of the best contraceptives

 • A) general;

-• B) causing violations of the cycle.
+• B) causing cycle disorders.

 2. Dependent on the action of hormones.

 Severe consequences after taking contraceptives are rare.
-These include thrombosis and thromboembolism, including deep vein or pulmonary artery.
+These include thrombosis and thromboembolism, including deep veins or pulmonary artery.
 The risk of these complications is lower than during pregnancy.
 However, oral contraceptives are relatively contraindicated if there is at least one risk factor for thrombosis: smoking, obesity, arterial hypertension.

-Application is contraindicated in the following cases:
+Use is contraindicated in the following cases:

-• arterial and venous thromboses;
+• arterial and venous thrombosis;

-• transferred transient ischemic attack;
+• previous transient ischemic attack;

 • diabetes mellitus with vascular complications;